In this post, you will see:

 Open Run.
 Enter ms-settings:devices-touchpad and then press Enter.

-Remember that you can also use this command in the address bar of the File Explorer, in the address toolbar, in the Task Manager (File > Run new task).
+Remember that you can also use this command in the address bar of the File Explorer, in the address toolbar, and in the Task Manager (File > Run new task).

 How to create a touchpad settings shortcut